webmaia/PHP-Plugin-System/README.md

-PHP-Hooks
+PHP Plugin System
 =========

-The PHP Hooks Class is a fork of the WordPress filters hook system rolled in to a class to be ported into any php based system
+The PHP Plugin System is a fork of [http://bainternet.github.com/PHP-Hooks/][PHP-Hooks] with some fixes and features.
-*  This class is heavily based on the WordPress plugin API and most (if not all) of the code comes from there.

-Head Over to [http://bainternet.github.com/PHP-Hooks/][3] For more info
+* Added Namespaces
+* PSR-1 Compliant
+* Not pollute GLOBAL scope.

 ----------

 How to Use?
 =====

-Simple, Include the class file in your application bootstrap (setup/load/configuration or whatever you call it) and start hooking your filter and action hooks using the global `$hooks`.
-Ex:
+Simple, Include the class file in your application bootstrap (setup/load/configuration or whatever you call it) and start hooking your filter and action hooks:

 ```PHP
 include_once('Hook/hooks.php');